Aaron Judge Preview, Player Props: Yankees vs. Brewers

-The New York Yankees and Aaron Judge (.545 slugging percentage over his past 10 games, including three homers), take on starter Colin Rea and the Milwaukee Brewers at Yankee Stadium, Friday at 7:05 PM ET.
+The New York Yankees and Aaron Judge (.469 slugging percentage over his past 10 games, including two homers), take on starting pitcher Wade Miley and the Milwaukee Brewers at Yankee Stadium, Saturday at 2:05 PM ET.

-He had a hitless showing in his last game (0-for-4) against the Tigers.
+In his last game he had a one-hit showing (1-for-2) against the Brewers.

 Aaron Judge Game Info & Props vs. the Brewers